Discovering the Beauty of Rosy Barbs: Care and Keeping

 Habitat in the wild

-The rosy barb, scientifically known as Puntius conchonius, is a popular freshwater fish belonging to the family Cyprinidae.
-The family Cyprinidae is also referred to as the carp family and is one of the largest and most diverse fish families in the world.
-This family includes a wide variety of fish species, such as carp, barbs, danios, rasboras, and goldfish.
+The rosy barb, known scientifically as Puntius conchonius, is a vibrant freshwater fish belonging to the family Cyprinidae, commonly referred to as the carp family.
+This family is one of the largest and most diverse fish families globally, encompassing a wide range of species, including carp, barbs, danios, rasboras, and goldfish.

 Description